 ADAMM Intelligent Asthma Monitoring is an ehealth technology created by Health care Originals that can be attached to the torso and prevents dangerous asthma attacks by monitoring the patient’s health before the symptoms appear.
 This device transfers all the information wirelessly to a phone or the doctor that is in charge of the patient.

 The IoT applications for healthcare mentioned above are just a small part of how IoT is revolutionizing healthcare.
 There could be a lot more devices that can be mentioned here and that are saving lives as you read this article.

 Future of ehealth and IoT

 Nowadays, users and doctors can get information on cardiovascular, digestive, renal, immune, muscular, nervous, endocrine, reproductive, respiratory and skeletal systems thanks to IoT.
 Having this information may have seemed like science fiction 30 or 40 years ago.

-Wearables have grown (and they will keep doing it (see 5G IoT).
+Wearables have grown, and they will keep doing it (see 5G IoT).
 These products are a great support for telemedicine (telehealth pros and cons).
 Now that you understand how these IoT devices have boosted ehealth, imagine the medical wearables that could be created in the near future and the information they may obtain.

 We hope you enjoyed this article, we believe there is still a lot to be invented in ehealth industry, and we have seen interesting healthcare solutions out there.
 If you have any ideas that you would like to try through medical prototyping, don’t hesitate to contact DeepSea Developments.
 We can help you design, and develop your device.